The Courses Offshore

 a.
 The purpose of the rules is to enable attempts to be made on a variety of offshore records and performances.
 They do not form the conditions of any prize or trophy, nor are they sailing instructions.

 b.
 An approved independent Commissioner shall be appointed by the WSSRC to observe any attempt and make a report.
 The base station or official observer will be supplemented by a blackbox supplied by WSSRC; however WSSRC shall not be liable of any failure of a supplied blackbox.
-In addition, the yacht shall carry a tracker, such as the YB, to which the WSSRC shall have access.
+In addition, the yacht shall carry a tracker to which the WSSRC shall have access.
 The tracker should register points at an interval no greater than 5 minutes during the start and finish of the attempt.
 In between, during the remainder of the attempt, an interval of 4 hours would be acceptable.